 Formerly known as Familial Hibernian fever, Tumor Necrosis Factor Receptor Associated Periodic Syndrome (TRAPS) is a rare, genetic disease that causes recurrent episodes of fever that typically last more than one week and are associated with chills and severe muscle pain in the torso and the arms.

-TRAPS is a rare disease, but since the gene defect was discovered, more patients have been diagnosed.
+While TRAPS is a rare disease, since the gene defect was discovered more patients have been diagnosed.
 The disease affects both males and females, and usually starts before the age of ten years, but symptoms may start in late childhood or even in adulthood.
 The first cases were reported in patients from Irish-Scottish background; the disease has now been seen in almost all ethnic groups.

 TRAPS is caused by a change (mutation) in a specific gene t in a protein called tumor necrosis factor receptor, which leads to an increase of the patient’s normal inflammatory response.
 Infection, trauma, strenuous exercise, or psychological stress may trigger episodes.
 It is inherited as an autosomal dominant disease – meaning if the abnormal gene is inherited from one parent, you can get the disease.
 That means that one of the parents may be ill with TRAPS, or that the gene defect/mutation developed in the sick child.

 It usually takes a physician expert in this disease to make the diagnosis.
 A physician will suspect TRAPS based on the clinical features, the physical examination, and family medical history.
 Blood tests will show signs of inflammation during, and often even between, episodes.
 Genetic tests are necessary to confirm the diagnosis.
 The physician will probably also test for other types of periodic fever syndromes.

 Patients with persistent, uncontrolled inflammation may develop a complication called amyloidosis.
 Amyloid is a protein that deposits in organs in children with chronic inflammatory disease.
 The most common organ involved is the kidney, but amyloid can deposit in the intestines, skin, and heart.
 Eventually, amyloid causes a loss of function, especially in the kidneys.
 This is the main reason to continue life-long treatment, even when the child is feeling better.
 Therefore, it is necessary to regularly examine the urine of TRAPS patients for protein.